Vito Fazio-Allmayer

-Vito Fazio-Allmayer (Palermo, 21 November 1885 – Pisa, 14 April 1958) was an Italian philosopher, pedagogist and university teacher.
+Vito Fazio-Allmayer (Palermo, 21 November 1885 – Pisa, 14 April 1958) was an Italian philosopher, pedagogist and university teacher, an exponent of the idealistic era in Italy.

 Biography

-He was born in Palermo from Giuseppe Emanuele Fazio, originary from Alcamo (ex garibaldian and working at the National Museum of Palermo) and from Felicina Allmayer, of German origins but resident in Italy.
-Since a boy he was interested in the history of art; when he was 23 he graduated in Jurisprudence, but as he was fond of philosophy, he soon started the philosophical studies and attended the philosophical library of Palermo, where he met Giovanni Gentile.
+He was born in Palermo and his parents were Giuseppe Emanuele Fazio, originally from Alcamo (ex Garibaldian and working at the national museum in Palermo) and Felicina Allmayer, of German origin but resident in Italy.
+Since his boyhood he was interested in the history of art; when he was 23 he graduated in Jurisprudence, but as he was fond of philosophy, he soon started philosophical studies and attended the philosophical library of Palermo, where he met Giovanni Gentile.

-In 1910 Allmayer graduated in philosophy and started his career as teacher: in 1914 he moved to the liceo "Umberto I" in Palermo, where he started his rich essaystic production that made him famous in Italy.

-His career continued in Rome; soon after the fall of Fascism, in November 1943, Vito Fazio-Allmayer was suspended from teaching and reintegrated after the end of war.
+In 1910 Allmayer graduated in philosophy and started his career as teacher: in 1914 he moved to the Liceo "Umberto I" in Palermo, where he started his rich essayistic production that made him famous in Italy.
+His career continued in Rome; soon after the fall of Fascism, in November 1943, Vito Fazio-Allmayer was suspended from teaching and reintegrated after the end of the war.

 After a difficult period of his life, in the 1950s he resumed his multifarious activity of essayist and critic, besides teaching.

 In 1915 he had married Concettina Carta, whom he had three children with.
 After being widowed in 1953 he remarried Bruna Boldrini, who has been among Fazio's greatest critics and promoted a complete edition of his works (I-XXII, Firenze 1969–1991).

-Allmayer, who had had a heart stroke three years before, died in Pisa in 1958.
+Fazio, who had had a heart attack three years before, died in Pisa in 1958.

-In memory of this eminent philosopher and pedagogist, originary from Alcamo, the Liceo Statale specializing in Human Sciences, Social Economy, Foreign Languages and Music (with the authorization for Dance) has been dedicated to him.
+In memory of this eminent philosopher and pedagogue, originally from Alcamo, the Lyceum specializing in Human Sciences, Social Economy, Foreign Languages and Music (Liceo "Vito Fazio Allmayer" con indirizzo Pedagogico, Economico-sociale, Linguistico e Musicale) in Alcamo has been dedicated to him.